5T33Z0/Clover-Crate/Graphics/README.md

 **NOTES**:

 - The `Inject` feature is a remnant of the era before `Whatevergreen.kext` (WEG) existed.
-Since WEG handles most of the neccessary adjustments to get graphics cards working with macOS nowadays, it is recommended to disable them (except for `Inject ATI` which is still useful in macOS 12 to address performance issues).
+Since WEG handles most of the necessary adjustments to get graphics cards working with macOS nowadays, it is recommended to disable them (except for `Inject ATI` which is still useful in macOS 12 to address performance issues).
 - When using Intel on-board graphics on modern systems, using `Inject Intel` is not recommended.
 Instead, follow Whatevergreen's [Intel HD Graphics FAQ](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) to configure the framebuffer for your CPU in the `Devices/Properties` section manually.
-- **Hint**: The `config.plists` included in the [Desktop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [Laptop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) sections contain a lot of Framebufer patches for various Intel CPU families already which might be useful to get your Intel HD/UHD graphics up and running.
+- **Hint**: The `config.plists` included in the [Desktop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Desktop_Configs) and [Laptop Configs](https://github.com/5T33Z0/Clover-Crate/tree/main/Laptop_Configs) sections contain a lot of Framebuffer patches for various Intel CPU families already which might be useful to get your Intel HD/UHD graphics up and running.

 ## Inject Intel
 Listed below are all parameters related to the `Inject Intel` feature.